hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 2. ``Definition``: The definition of the query or mutation
 3. ``Handler``: The logic to be run when the query or mutation is executed
 4. ``Kind``: Sync or async.
 In case of a query action, there is no ``Kind`` associated with it.
-A query action is always Sync
+A query action is always sync

 Type
 ****